Introduction to Python

 Hola Juan, tu edad es 22 añosHola Maria, tu edad es 32 añosHola Pedro, tu edad es 25 años

-The lambda functions are defined as follows:
+Lambda functions are defined as follows:lambda arguments : expression

 x = lambda a : a + 10print(x(5))